 Karl the Screw was an opera singer.
 And a damned good one.

 It was then that the howler monkeys started up and Karl was immediately entranced.
 If you’ve never heard them, howler monkeys produce one of the creepiest, craziest sounds in all of the world.

 I went looking for him but it started raining, so I retreated to the ranger station where we had agreed to meet at 3:00pm.
-The ranger had said that the boat to the hotel left at that time but it actually left at 2:30pm (welcome to Guatemala) so we’d missed it again.
-Around 3:30 I started to worry, but then Karl came strolling up muttering “amazing, amazing…” and playing his tape over and over.
+The ranger had said that the boat to the hotel left at that time but it actually left at 2:30pm (welcome to Guatemala), so we’d missed it again.
+Around 3:30pm I started to worry, but then Karl came strolling up muttering “amazing, amazing…” and playing his tape over and over.

 I lost track of him after we returned to El Remate.
 He was heading south to Rio Dulce and I needed to go to Antigua to meet a friend.